OCR-D/ocrd_anybaseocr/README.md

         pip install ocrd_anybaseocr

-(This will install both PyTorch and TensorFlow, along with their dependents.)

 # Tools

 All tools, also called _processors_, abide by the [CLI specifications](https://ocr-d.de/en/spec/cli) for [OCR-D](https://ocr-d.de), which roughly looks like:

     ocrd-<processor-name> [-m <path to METs input file>] -I <input group> -O <output group> [-p <path to parameter file>]* [-P <param name> <param value>]*

-## Binarizer

-### Method Behaviour
-For each page (or sub-segment), this processor takes a scanned colored / gray scale document image as input and computes a binarized (black and white) image.

-Implemented via rule-based methods (percentile based adaptive background estimation in Ocrolib).

-### Example

-    ocrd-anybaseocr-binarize -I OCR-D-IMG -O OCR-D-BIN -P operation_level line -P threshold 0.3

-## Deskewer

-### Method Behaviour
-For each page (or sub-segment), this processor takes a document image as input and computes the skew angle of that.
-It also annotates a deskewed image.

-The input images have to be binarized for this module to work.

-Implemented via rule-based methods (binary projection profile entropy maximization in Ocrolib).

-### Example

-    ocrd-anybaseocr-deskew -I OCR-D-BIN -O OCR-D-DESKEW -P maxskew 5.0 -P skewsteps 20 -P operation_level page

 ## Cropper